jaseemabid/Networks-Lab/README.md

 Code tested on an ubuntu 10.04 LTS machine with gcc (Ubuntu 4.4.3-4ubuntu5) 4.4.3

+### Usage

+A message can be sent from peer to peer in the format '@<peer id> Message' It is assumed now that the entered peed id is valid integer.
+A '*' will enable users to broadcast message to all logged in users at the same given time.
+Sample message `@3 Hello world :)`
+Clients use a multi threaded approach to recieve and send messages the same time.
+A thread runs listening to the socket and one to stdin.
+This enables concurrent chat between multiple users.

 ### References

 * Original source of the demo codes : http://www.linuxhowtos.org/C_C++/socket.htm